saipreethamsanda/saipreethamsanda-Real-time-Data-Acquisition-and-Monitoring-System-for-Vehicles/README.md

 4. **Connect the Hardware:**
-   Ensure all sensors are connected to the microcontroller as per the hardware design.
+   Ensure all sensors are connected to the microcontroller as per the hardware design SCHEMATIC.png.

-## Project Plan
-The project was completed in multiple phases:
-1. Market research and defining the problem statement.
-2. Finalizing business and component requirements.
-3. Implementation and testing at the component level.
-4. Full system integration and testing.
-5. Documentation and presentation.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
+-Here is the updated acknowledgments section:

+---

+## Acknowledgements
+This project was developed by:
-- Developed by **Sai Preetham Sanda** (BU21EECE0100096) in collaboration with **KPIT Bengaluru**.
+- **Sai Preetham Sanda**
+- **Boya Dileep**
+- **Kishore Kumar**
+- **Dasari Charan**

 - Special thanks to KPIT for providing the platform and resources for this project.

 ---

-Feel free to customize this `README.md` according to your preferences or add more technical details if needed!